salmafadlabdulrahman/furniture-frontend-repo/README.md

 ## 🌟 Overview

-**Furniro** is a full-featured, responsive online furniture marketplace built with the MERN stack (MongoDB, Express, React, Node.js).
+**Furniro** is a full-featured, responsive online furniture marketplace built with the MEAN stack (MongoDB, Express, Angular, Node.js).
 The platform delivers a seamless shopping experience with modern design, robust authentication, and comprehensive e-commerce functionality for both customers and administrators.